ldy1995/matlab/Histogram_processing/README.md

 ## Compared with Matlab
 Fig. 1 shows the equalized results of a seed image.
 The compared code is 'histoequal' function in MATLAB 2018b.
 It can be seen that the code realized by myself has the comparable effectiveness with that in MATLAB.
-The zoomed ROIs also demonstrates conclusion.
+The zoomed ROIs also demonstrates the conclusion.

 ![Fig. 1.
 Results of a seed image.](./img/myself_vs_matlab.png)